 Chief Executive Officer:

 Andrew Blessley had a 30-year career with NatWest in various roles in the UK and USA, including Director of Retail Banking.
 He was Chief Executive of a grant-making charity, The Clothworkers’ Foundation, from 2001 to 2015 and is now a Trustee.
 He is also a trustee of South Square Trust and a member of the Heritage Lottery Fund Committee for the South East.
-He was appointed to the Board of the Charity in 2001 and was elected Vice Chairman in 2013.
+He was appointed to the Board of the Charity in 2001, was elected Vice Chairman in 2013 and was subsequently elected Chair of the Board of Trustees in 2017.

 Fran Hibbert has been the Chief Officer of MertonVision for 13 yrs.
 During her tenure she has increased services for people with a visual impairment locally and has strengthened the charity and relationships with social services, councillors, MP’s and local and national voluntary organisations.
 She has negotiated contracts with social services and the health sector, and had significant successful applications for funding to national funders.
 Fran feels strongly that Local societies are unique in what they offer individuals with a visual impairment.
 The value of local support and peer support is often crucial to those newly diagnosed with enduring sight loss.
 Our job is to support and empower people whilst coming to terms with their sight loss, and to continue this support as long as it is needed.
 Fran has a Post grad certificate from the Institute of Chartered Secretaries and Administrators; Charity management and has served as a trustee on local and national sight loss charities.
 Fran was appointed to the Board of the Charity in July 2013